 Select from the following options:

-Region completes the detailed risk evaluation (DRE).
+Region completes the detailed risk evaluation (DRE) or finalizes the deterministic evaluation.
 Proceed to SERP, if necessary.
-Select this option when the SRA determined that the finding can be evaluated with regional resources only.
-If possible, estimate a planned completion date for the and planned SERP date.
+Select this option when the SRA or other regional staff determined that the finding can be evaluated with regional resources only.
+If possible, estimate a planned completion date for the evaluation and planned SERP date.
 Coordinate with regional enforcement staff for the planned completion date(s).

 Request additional resources.
 Proceed to Planning SERP.
-Select this option when resources outside the region are necessary for completing the DRE.
+Select this option when resources outside the region are necessary for completing the DRE or deterministic evaluation.
 Identify the additional resources required and form an SDP project team with all the individuals needed to complete the analysis.
 List those individuals on the IFRB Worksheet.
 Schedule a Planning SERP and provide the date on the IFRB Worksheet.
 Conduct Planning SERP in accordance with IMC 0609, Attachment 1.

 Proposed next steps.
 Include proposed next steps and actions, including proposed milestones and assignments for discussion at the IFRB.